Dayton hosts Ziegler and Saint Joseph's (PA)

 BOTTOM LINE: Saint Joseph’s (PA) plays Dayton after Laura Ziegler scored 23 points in Saint Joseph’s (PA)’s 83-69 win against the George Mason Patriots.

-The Flyers have gone 11-5 in home games.
-Dayton is 2-1 in games decided by less than 4 points.
+The Flyers are 11-5 in home games.
+Dayton ranks seventh in the A-10 with 10.5 offensive rebounds per game led by Arianna Smith averaging 4.3.

-Dayton’s average of 5.6 made 3-pointers per game this season is only 0.7 more made shots on average than the 4.9 per game Saint Joseph’s (PA) allows.
-Saint Joseph’s (PA) averages 7.2 made 3-pointers per game this season, 1.9 more made shots on average than the 5.3 per game Dayton allows.
+Dayton’s average of 5.6 made 3-pointers per game this season is only 0.7 more made shots on average than the 4.9 per game Saint Joseph’s (PA) gives up.
+Saint Joseph’s (PA) averages 7.2 made 3-pointers per game this season, 1.9 more made shots on average than the 5.3 per game Dayton gives up.

 The Flyers and Hawks meet Wednesday for the first time in A-10 play this season.

-TOP PERFORMERS: Ivy Wolf is averaging 16 points for the Flyers.
-Arianna Smith is averaging 13.8 points, 11 rebounds and 1.5 steals over the last 10 games.
+TOP PERFORMERS: Ivy Wolf is scoring 16.0 points per game with 4.3 rebounds and 2.5 assists for the Flyers.
+Smith is averaging 13.8 points, 11 rebounds and 1.5 steals over the last 10 games.

-Ziegler is scoring 18.4 points per game with 11.1 rebounds and 4.4 assists for the Hawks.
-Mackenzie Smith is averaging 13.5 points over the last 10 games.
+Mackenzie Smith averages 2.3 made 3-pointers per game for the Hawks, scoring 14.9 points while shooting 44.9% from beyond the arc.
+Ziegler is averaging 20.8 points, 10.3 rebounds and 4.2 assists over the past 10 games.

 LAST 10 GAMES: Flyers: 4-6, averaging 61.2 points, 32.4 rebounds, 13.4 assists, 8.2 steals and 2.4 blocks per game while shooting 40.1% from the field.
 Their opponents have averaged 66.5 points per game.